List of songs recorded by Elvis Presley on the Sun label: Recordings

-During Presley's tenure at Sun Records, he recorded two demo recordings in Lubbock, Texas: "Fool, Fool, Fool" and "Shake, Rattle and Roll", which were released for the first time by RCA in the 1990s.
+During Presley's tenure at Sun Records, he recorded two demo recordings in Lubbock, Texas: "Fool, Fool, Fool" and "Shake, Rattle and Roll", which were released for the first time by RCA Victor in the 1990s.
 These are not considered Sun recordings.

 Songs recorded

 Listed are the 24 titles from 1953 to 1955, ordered by their recording date.
 A take is any later version; the best take would be used to create a master to be issued.

 "My Happiness"

 "My Happiness" was recorded as a self-financed demo.

 The original is by Borney Bergantine (the melody existed in 1933), and Betty Peterson Blasco; published in 1948.